mgalloy/knowledge/centos.md

 	$ sudo yum-config-manager --enable rpmforge-extras

-and used it to install svn 1.7.
+and used it to install version 1.7.
-It successfully removed svn 1.6, which is the CentOS default.
+It successfully removed 1.6,
+which is the CentOS default.